ROCm/HIP/docs/reference/c++_support.rst

 * have a parameter of type ``std::initializer_list`` or ``va_list``
 * use an rvalue reference as a parameter.

-Kernels can have variadic template parameters, but they can only have one parameter pack, which must be the last item in the template parameter list.
+Kernels can have variadic template parameters, but only one parameter pack, which must be the last item in the template parameter list.

 Device space memory specifiers
 -------------------------------------------------------------------------------